RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 $ curl -w '\n' http://<loadbalancer_IP>/
 Howdy from Red Hat at 2018-08-31T08:45:39.489Z (from <loadbalancer_FQDN>)
 ```
 Observe the changes.
 Hint, you are no longer getting an anonymous greeting.
-If you get 404 errors from either Wild Fire server please wait a wile and try again.
+If you get 404 errors from either Wild Fire server please wait a while and try again.

 :exclamation: If the output looks like the one below, you were just a bit quick to test the curl call.
 Wait for a second or three and try again.
 ```